 Figure 9.6: LETGS 1st order effective area (EA) with ACIS-S and HRC-S, showing plus and minus orders separately; lower panel shows low-EA regions in more detail.
 The effects of dither and ACIS bad columns are explicitly included.
-Dotted lines mark ACIS chip boundaries, and HRC plate gaps appear near -53 and +65 Å. ACIS curve is for Y-offset=+1.5' and HRC curve is for Y-offset=0'.
-EAs are taken from mid-2012; the LETG+ACIS EA is very slowly decreasing over time because of increasing contamination.
-Note its abrupt decline beyond ~ 28 Å as longer wavelengths fall on the FI S4 chip, whereas the BI S1 chip provides useful EA well beyond 50 Å. Y-offsets may be chosen to tailor the coverage of BI chips (S1 and S3), which have significantly higher QE at low energies than the FI chips.
+Dotted lines mark ACIS chip boundaries, and HRC plate gaps appear near -53 and +65 Å. ACIS curve is for Y-offset=+1.4' and HRC curve is for Y-offset=0'.
+EAs are appropriate for mid-2015.
+The LETG+HRC EA is decreasing $\sim 0.5\%$ per year at all wavelengths, while the LETG+ACIS EA is slowly falling because of increasing contamination on the ACIS Optical Blocking Filters.
+Note the abrupt decline beyond ~ 28 Å as longer wavelengths fall on the FI S4 chip, whereas the BI S1 chip provides useful EA well beyond 50 Å. Y-offsets may be chosen to tailor the coverage of BI chips (S1 and S3), which have significantly higher QE at low energies than the FI chips.
 See Section 9.4.2/Offset Pointing for more information regarding the choice of Y-offset.
 See also Figure 9.17 which plots effective areas for combined plus and minus orders.